Welcome to Newbie: The Place for New Snuffers

 Let me introduce myself.
 I am a relatively new snuffer but what I lack in experience I more than make up for in enthusiasm.
 Snuffing has added pure pleasure to my life.
-The adventure in tasting a new snuff and enjoying that nicotine rush is pure unparalleled joy.
+The adventure in tasting a new snuff and enjoying that nicotine rush is pure unparalled joy.

 What I would like to do is share some of this joie de vivre with all my fellow snuffers.In order to do this I will offer up a few of my choice snuff picks and maybe a snuff recipe or two.
 You can read the history here if you like.

 If you are new to snuff or are thinking about trying it, please let me share some advise.
 First of all don't be afraid of a little burn( burn: the sensation in the nose) when first trying snuff.
 You will initially feel a little prickling sensation, you may even shed a tear but it's nothing compared to the buzz.
 It hits your brain like gangbusters within a few seconds.
 After a while you look forward to that sensation.

 Next is the eternal question of how often do I snuff?
 Well that's up to you.
 Your body has a nicotine level that it's comfortable with and you'll reach for the snuffbox when you feel like it!
 It's not a mystery it's just a better and safer way to enjoy nicotine.